• About the Artist

 FIJI

-A small but very old Fijian Drua model
+A small, very old Fijian Drua model

 NEW HEBRIDES - VANUATU